mytrapham/misscomposite/README.md

 3. ansim.do is a do file which analyses the simulation results.

 ### Results (results folder)
 Datasets containing the simulation results are stored in files with naming format 'type'\_'case'\_'miss'\_'i'.dta.
+These files are analysed by ansim.do.